 Warehouses have existed since the time of Ancient Rome and influenced commerce so much, they remain part of our modern industry.
 Barcode scanning has existed for almost 50 years, and its value grows with each passing year.
 Manufacturing relies on this technology for inventory management, shipping and receiving, traceability, and much more.
-Without barcodes, employees would be calculating and recording by hand in order to track the various components of business.
+Without barcodes, employees would be calculating and recording by hand in order to track the various components of the business.
 Studies prove performing these processes manually leads to more mistakes, costing businesses time and money.

 As products move from through the supply chain, companies need the ability to track each piece.
 Traceability in manufacturing has grown in importance over the past decade, and barcodes help address this concern.
 Barcoding makes it extremely easy to locate products.
 With one scan, a barcode reveals the history and information on a product or component.
 Without barcodes, products remain annonymous.

 The growth of e-commerce in the past decade exceeded the projections of most experts.
 Customers often look online before driving to a brick and mortar location.
 Frequently, they make their purchase online without ever setting foot inside a business.
 A significant factor for customers choosing whether or not to buy online is the speed of delivery for their product.
 Consumers expect to receiving their purchases in a few days’ time.
 But in order for this happen, manufacturers have to streamline operations and leave no room for error in their systems.

 When time matters, speed is the answer.
 Barcode scanning is exponentially faster than relying on human tabulation for inventory, shipping, or processing.
 Not only do barcodes speed up manual processes, but they are more accurate as well.
 No more double counting or missed items, and results can be instantly compared to records to verify information in real time.